 We have shown an alternative approach to solve the Multiple Knapsack Problem.
-The original conception applied to Travelling Salesman Problem, Bin Packing and continuous space optimisation problems, was adapted to obtain an AC system able to solve effectively MKP.

-Although in some cases the greedy heuristic (local search) was enough, the best performance of the AC system was achieved when the trial and heuristic guide the search in conjunction.
+The original conception applied to Travelling Salesman Problem, Bin Packing and continuous space optimisation problems, was adapted to obtain an Ant System able to obtain goods solutions for MKP.
+Although in some cases the greedy heuristic (local search) was enough, the best performance of the Ant System was achieved when the trial and heuristic guide the search in conjunction.
 However, the weight of the heuristic owned a primary role when the probabilities of the item selection were calculated.